formlio/forml/docs/workflow/actor.rst

 Task Actor
 ==========

-Actor is the lowest level entity - a node in the task graph - representing an atomic black box transformation of the passing data.
+Actor is the lowest level entity - a node in the task graph - representing an atomic black-box transformation of the passing data.

 .. _actor-compatibility: